robertnisipeanu/winkeymacros/KeyboardFilterDriverKMDF/README.md

 - `STATUS_SUCCESS` -> Returned X keyboards information (where X depends on the buffer size)

 ### IOCTL_KEYBOARDFILTER_ADDMACRO
+Description: Adds a macro for a keyboard - key combination.

 Input:
 - input buffer is composed of:
 	- an INPUT_KEYBOARD_MACRO structure that stores the device id and the scancode of the key on which to add the macro